The Churches of Britain and Ireland

 Kemble, All Saints.
 Another view.
 ST 989 970.
 Both © Andrew Ross.

 Kempley, St. Mary, is in the care of English Heritage. © Bill McKenzie.
-Another view. © James Murray.
-Interior view. © James Murray.
+Another view, and an interior view, both © James Murray.
 Kempley is famous for its wall-paintings.
 Another view.
-Both James Murray.
+Both © James Murray.
 Link.
+Grade I listed - link.
+St. Edward the Confessor (1903-4).
+Another view and an interior view.
+All © Graeme Harvey (2012).
+Link.
+Grade II listed - link.

 Leckhampton, St. Peter.
 Link.
 Baptist Church.
 Both © Graeme Harvey.